iamvlado93/slider-js/README.md

-Current project has been compiled by The Parcel bundler
+Current project has been compiled by Parcel bundler

 To initiate, use commands 'npm run build'